 Learn how to draw a great looking Football with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Football.
+By following the simple steps, you too can easily draw a perfect Football.

 American football is one member of a family of sports that includes soccer, rugby, and Australian football.
 In each game, the teams try to get the ball through the opponent's goal.